mtreviso/sparse_gpt2/README.md

 # Sparse GPT-2

-Simple implementation of GPT-2 with sparse attention mechanism.
+Simple implementation of GPT-2 with sparse attention mechanism using the [alpha-entmax](https://github.com/deep-spin/entmax/) transformation.
-Options of sparse attention mechanism are based on [alpha-entmax].

 ## How to use